eleev/flappy-fly-bird/README.md

 - Suported both `iPhone` and `iPad`screens
 - Uses simple technique for `persistence` (for `Scores` and `Settings`)

+## v 1.3
+- `6` playable characters
+- `2` pipe types that make gameplay more unpredictable and enjoying

 # Roadmap
 - [x] New playable characters
 - [ ] Unique visual effects for playable characters
 - [ ] Achievement system: will be used to unlock new playable characters and visual effects
-- [ ] Addition of custom effects when player stars new run and the character dies
+- [ ] Addition of custom effects when player starts new run and dies
 - [ ] Custom scene transitions
 - [ ] Game bonuses: another good example of `GameplayKit`usage
-- [ ] New pipe types
+- [x] New pipe types
-- [ ] Level opening and bird dying animation
+- [ ] Level opening animation

 # Author
 [Astemir Eleev](https://github.com/jVirus)